Frequently Asked Questions

 • Strengths-based, goal-oriented support to help you move forward

-• Before booking a session, I offer a free 10–15 minute consultation to help us get acquainted.
-Just reach out through the contact form, and I’ll respond within 24 hours to schedule our chat.
+• Before scheduling a session, I offer a free 10–15 minute consultation so we can get acquainted.
+You can reach out through the contact form, and I’ll respond within 24 hours to set up a time to talk.

-This first step is informal and pressure-free.
-It’s a chance to share what’s bringing you to therapy and explore whether working together feels like a good fit.
+This first step is informal and pressure‑free.
+It’s simply a chance to share what’s bringing you to therapy and get a sense of whether working together feels like a good fit.

-If we decide to move forward, we’ll schedule your intake session and I’ll send you a digital intake packet through the secure client portal.
-You’ll want to set aside about 30 minutes to complete the documents before our first session.
+If we decide to move forward, we’ll schedule your intake session.
+I’ll send a digital intake packet through the secure client portal, and you’ll want to set aside about 30 minutes to complete the documents before our first meeting.

-During that initial session, we’ll begin mapping out your goals and discuss a general idea of session frequency and length based on your needs.
+During the intake session, we’ll begin mapping out your goals and discuss a general plan for session frequency and length based on your needs.

 Large decorative light-up sign shaped like a musical note or treble clef, with multiple small bulbs illuminating the inside, placed on a dark background.